jkrukoff/partial/README.md

 Erlang I came across this [erlando issue](https://github.com/rabbitmq/erlando/issues/2) from 2011, which I thought had some pretty good ideas.
-Notably, I wanted the ability to use a marker function to make use of the transform explicit and I wanted to severly limit the scope of where cuts could be used in order to simplify reasoning about them.
-As such, it's reasonable to think of this module as a less powerful version of erlando's cut parse_transform.
+Notably, I wanted the ability to use a marker function to make use of the transform explicit and I wanted to severely limit the scope of where cuts could be used in order to simplify reasoning about them.
+As such, it's reasonable to think of this module as a less powerful version of erlando's cut parse transform.

 The [datum
 library](https://github.com/fogfish/datum/blob/master/src/partial.erl) also